Cluster expansion by transfer learning for phase stability predictions: Conclusion

 \section{Conclusion}

-We introduced a Bayesian selection algorithm to efficiently construct cluster expansions from minimal DFT inputs.
-This algorithm optimizes the selection of DFT-computed structures for the cluster expansion and can be seamlessly integrated with any cluster expansion method to maximize model accuracy while minimizing computational cost.
+We introduced a Bayesian selection algorithm to expedite the robust parameterization of accurate cluster expansions using covariance information extracted from machine-learned and physics-based interatomic potentials.

-We demonstrated the practical applicability of this method using empirical potentials to generate a Gaussian prior.
 This prior enables one to identify the most informative structures within a training set for model construction.
-The energies of these selected structures are then calculated at the DFT level.
-Subsequently, the prior is updated by incorporating the DFT energies, and new structures are chosen for the next iteration.
-This iterative process continues until a cluster expansion model with sufficient RMSE (root mean squared error) and ACHE (areal convex hull error) accuracy is achieved.

-Applying this approach to a prototypical Pt:Ni alloy yields a reduction in computational cost by a factor of $\sim$2.5 compared with uniform sampling.
-Importantly, this reduction did not compromise the robust convergence of cluster expansions; to the contrary, much lower statistical fluctuations were observed when applying Bayesian sampling.
-Further computational acceleration is attained by selecting a batch of structures at each iteration rather than performing DFT calculations for single structures.
-This algorithm provides a promising approach for future studies of electrochemical interfaces under applied voltage and multicomponent materials at finite temperature.
+The energies of the selected structures are calculated at the DFT level.
+The prior is then updated by incorporating the computed DFT energies.
+Applying this iterative approach to a prototypical Pt:Ni alloy provided well-converged CE at a fraction of the computational cost of uniform sampling.
+Importantly, much lower statistical fluctuations were observed using Bayesian inference.
+Further acceleration was attained by selecting a batch of structures at each iteration rather than performing DFT calculations for single structures.
+This algorithm provides a powerful approach for future studies of multicomponent interfaces and materials at finite temperature.